pashakondratyev/TankGame/README.md

 Makes uses of linked lists in order to add and store instances of the bullet class each time a tank fires as well as to store and cycle through the different maps each time the round restarts.

 Known Bugs:
-\nBullet/Wall collision is buggy, at some angles in particular
+Bullet/Wall collision is buggy, particularly at some specific angles/directions.
-\n Spamming too many bullets will cause the program to crash
+Spamming too many bullets will cause the program to crash.